 #3 Project Management Skills for functional Managers

-Any organisation whose top line is driven by projects cannot afford to have just good project managers with out imparting necessary skills to other functional managers.
+Any organization whose top line is driven by projects cannot afford to have just good project managers with out imparting necessary skills to other functional managers.
 A project manager can never work in isolation and all functional managers should be trained to respond to the needs of the project.
-In order to derive value from projects it is imperative that certain projects be implemented with in the domain of functional managers some good examples are implementation of ERP system with in the organisation, enterprise wide project management tool, Quality Management Systems etc. These projects will impart on the job training to functional managers and help functional managers understand various complexities involved in delivering a project with in the constraints
+In order to derive value from projects it is imperative that certain projects be implemented with in the domain of functional managers some good examples are implementation of ERP system with in the organization, enterprise wide project management tool, Quality Management Systems etc. These projects will impart on the job training to functional managers and help functional managers understand various complexities involved in delivering a project with in the constraints

 #4 Every employee as a Project Manager